TOURING: 1979 and 1980

 Matrogoth had a big impact on our second touring show – The Home Made Circus.
 Peter designed and built a beautiful circular white-cloth tented space, which was decorated with my huge woodcuts.
 We also liked it because Peter would send everyone else off for an hour and put it up entirely by himself.
 The show itself was influenced by the writings of the American West Coast poet Gary Snyder.
 We concocted a sort of ‘circus’ using odd life-size puppet-animals and Snyder’s wild, visionary stories, with Ron as its ring-master.

-But in 1980 we took our eyes off the organisational ball for too long and our horse-drawn tour of The Home-Made Circus ended up being a rather short and local one.
+Our horse-drawn tour of The Home-Made Circus ended up being a rather short and local one.
 It was on the road for just over a month, in which time we took it to Rossendale, Ramsbottom, Accrington, and Padiham, albeit with trips out to St.Helens and Manchester.

 BREUGHEL: BOB FRITH, FRANK BERBEE, MAGGIE MARIGLIANI, MALA SIKKA, KEITH BRAY (m), MAX BULLOCK (m), WIN HUNT (h), with SUE GOODWIN and BRAM GROOTHOF (also students from VISUAL STUDIES DEPT, MANCHESTER POLYTECHNIC).